ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 Lasso Regression aims to minimize the sum of the squared residuals (the difference between the actual and predicted values) while also applying a penalty to the absolute values of the coefficients.
 This penalty term helps to shrink some coefficients to zero, effectively performing feature selection and reducing the complexity of the model.

-The regularization parameter $ \alpha $ controls the strength of the penalty.
-A higher value of $ \alpha $ increases the penalty, leading to more coefficients being shrunk to zero.
-Conversely, a lower value of $ \alpha $ reduces the penalty, making the model more similar to ordinary least squares regression.
+The regularization parameter $\alpha$ controls the strength of the penalty.
+A higher value of $\alpha$ increases the penalty, leading to more coefficients being shrunk to zero.
+Conversely, a lower value of $\alpha$ reduces the penalty, making the model more similar to ordinary least squares regression.

 ### RandomForestRegressor